Graduate FAQs

 What specific qualities are you looking for?

-Since each student is admitted to work with a primary faculty advisor, your research interests are an important factor--if you are admitted, we want to be sure that we have a faculty member who is capable of advising you in your areas of interest.
+Since each student is admitted to work with a primary faculty advisor, your research interests are an important factor.
+If you are admitted, we want to be sure that we have a faculty member who is capable of advising you in your areas of interest.
 We are aware that your research interests may change over time, so provided there is at least a rough match between applicant and faculty interests, there is no single "make-or-break" quality that we seek; we evaluate each application as a whole.

 How much research experience do you recommend?